- Dr. Caroline Palmer (caroline.palmer (at) mcgill.ca), Professor, Canada Research Chair in Cognitive Neuroscience of Performance, McGill.

 Caroline Palmer's research program combines two related issues in cognitive psychology: how people remember long sequences typical of speech and music, and how they produce those sequences.
 Many theories of memory for speech, written language, pictures, and other human endeavors focus on the problem of serial order: knowing what comes next in a sequence.
 What most theories do not address is the time course of retrieval: when particular sequential (serial order) information is available, and for how long.
 We focus on the time course of serial order in music performance and in speech, the most complex of human skills.

 Anna joined the Sequence Production Lab as a graduate student in 2012.
 She completed her Bachelor`s degree in Music and Psychology at Indiana University, and later worked as a research assistant at the Music and Neuroimaging Lab at Beth Israel and Harvard Medical School, where she conducted research using fMRI and diffusion tensor imaging to explore the neural correlates of music perception in populations with enhanced perceptual abilities such as absolute pitch and synesthesia.
-Her current research investigates how auditory feedback is used when musicians coordinate with others.
+Her current research uses a combination of behavioral and electroencephalographic measures to investigate how people achieve interpersonal synchrony during joint actions such as ensemble music performance.

 - Zamm, A., Schlaug, G., Eagleman, D. M., & Loui, P. (2013).
 Pathways to seeing music: Enhanced structural connectivity in colored-music synesthesia.
 Neuroimage, 74, 359-366.